Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/compliance/create-and-manage-inactive-mailboxes.md

 ## <a name="search-and-export-the-contents-of-an-inactive-mailbox"></a>Buscar y exportar el contenido de un buzón inactivo

-Puede tener acceso al contenido del buzón inactivo mediante la herramienta búsqueda de contenido en el Centro de seguridad & cumplimiento.
+Puede obtener acceso al contenido del buzón inactivo mediante la herramienta búsqueda de contenido de la Centro de cumplimiento de Microsoft 365.
 When you search an inactive mailbox, you can create a keyword search query to search for specific items or you can return the entire contents of the inactive mailbox.
 You can preview the search results or export the search results to an Outlook Data (PST) file or as individual email messages.
 For step-by-step procedures for searching mailboxes and exporting search results, see the following topics:

 - [Búsqueda de contenido](content-search.md)